 Bluebikes are easy, fun and safe to use and ride.
 They are step-thru frames, have 3 speeds, front and rear flashing LED lights and a handy front rack.
 Bluebikes are designed to be used comfortably by people of a wide range of heights, simply by adjusting the seat height.

+As of the end of 2019, Bluebikes had 325 bike share stations, with 63 located in Cambridge.
 Click here for a map of the entire Bluebikes system.
 The map displays live data on the availability of bicycles and open docks at each station.
 Have an idea for a new station?
 Click here to submit locations where you'd like to see Bluebikes stations.

-Bike sharing stations can be located on public or private property and are placed throughout the city to enable people to readily reach there destinations.
+Bluebikes stations can be located on public or private property and are placed throughout the city to enable people to readily reach there destinations.
 The stations are solar powered and also include a kiosk for purchases and a two-sided information panel with maps and instructions.

 Host a Bluebikes Station